-Methods used to measure and manage credit risk in the year ended 31 March 2012 were the same as in the prior year.
-There was a continued focus given this year to the analysis of how developments in the eurozone might affect the DMA's risk profile.
+Methods used to measure and manage credit risk in the year ended 31 March 2013 were the same as in the prior year.
+The DMO continued to analyse developments in the eurozone, including how credit conditions and regulatory developments might affect the DMA's risk profile.